drkrillo/docs/creator/wearables/linked-wearables.md

 ### What are Linked Wearables?

 Linked Wearables are 3D representations of NFTs that originate from outside Decentraland that can be used as wearables in-world, can be equipped on the avatar, and are found in the backpack.
-They are not \[regular wearables]\(\{{< ref "/content/creator/wearables-and-emotes/wearables/wearables-overview.md" >\}}).
-They look the same, and follow the regular wearables \[guidelines]\(\{{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >\}}) but carry a completely different meaning.
+They are not [regular wearables](../wearables-and-emotes/wearables/wearables-overview.md).
+They look the same, and follow the regular wearables [guidelines](../wearables-and-emotes/wearables/creating-wearables.md) but carry a completely different meaning.

 Linked Wearables do not exist inside traditional wearable collections (they belong to a special type of collection), have no rarity, and can not be sold in [primary](https://market.decentraland.org/browse?assetType=item\&section=wearables) or [secondary](https://market.decentraland.org/browse?assetType=nft\&section=wearables\&vendor=decentraland\&page=1\&sortBy=recently_listed\&onlyOnSale=true\&viewAsGuest=false\&onlySmart=false) markets.
 They are only **in-world representations linked to external NFTs.**